steffy-lo/csc301-a2/README.md

 ### Function Design

 In our pizza class, we have implemented dependency injection when calculating the price of a pizza, injecting an instance of a pizza factory.
 This is done as the price of a pizza will depend on given base prices of sizes, type, and topping prices which is determined through the pizza factory.
 This effectively increases code cohesion.

+## Code Craftmanship

+Steffy: Solely used PyCharm IDE to help with programming and formatting style